haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 Initially when I read about Firecracker being released, I thought it was just a tool for cloud providers to use that provide security rather than bare docker, but I didn’t think that it was something that I could directly use it to create a dev VM.

-After a few reading information, I just shock with how fast Firecracker is in boosting VM
+After a few reading information, I just impress with how fast and convenient Firecracker is in boosting VM

 {{< admonition >}}